AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 }
 ```

-In this case, we're adding two animals to `MEEP/FarmAnimals/SpawnData`.
+In this case, we're adding three animals to `MEEP/FarmAnimals/SpawnData`.
 Each one is separated with a comma like many different things you would patch with CP.
 Let's look at one in isolation.

 ```json